The 15 Best OSINT Tools in 2026: Free & Paid, Ranked

 3 SpiderFoot

-SpiderFoot automates the collection of OSINT data from over 200 modules, covering everything from DNS and WHOIS records to social media profiles and dark web mentions.
-The open source version runs locally via a web interface.
+SpiderFoot automates OSINT data collection from 200+ modules, covering everything from DNS and WHOIS records to social media profiles and dark web mentions.
+The open-source version runs locally through a web interface.
 SpiderFoot HX is the hosted commercial version with additional features.
-It's one of the most comprehensive free OSINT frameworks available.
+It's one of the most complete free OSINT frameworks available.

 Pros